 - 6 eggs

 - Preheat oven to 375F/190C.
-Spray the tart pan (or large muffin cups) with non-stick spray or olive oil.
+Spray the Mini Tart Pan (affiliate link) or silicone muffin cups (affiliate link ) with non-stick spray or olive oil.

 - Cut out the stem and seeds from the red bell pepper and cut it into short strips.